Besa: The Promise

 Besa: The Promise is a documentary film, produced by JWM Productions and directed by Rachel Goslins.

 The film follows Norman H. Gershman, an American photographer as he travels to Albania, a mostly Muslim country, interviewing and photographing families who rescued Jews during World War II.
 Along the way Gershman meets Rexhep Hoxha, a Muslim shopkeeper.
-Rexhep seeks to fulfill a promise made by his father to the Jewish family they sheltered during Nazi occupation.
-With Gershman's help, Rexhep embarks on a journey across cultural and religious divides to return a set of mysterious books written in Hebrew to the original owners.
-On his quest, Rexhep discovers the unknown story of his father's astonishing act of bravery and selflessness.
+Hoxha seeks to fulfill a promise made by his father to the Jewish family they sheltered during Nazi occupation.
+With Gershman's help, Hoxha embarks on a journey across cultural and religious divides to return a set of mysterious books written in Hebrew to the original owners.
+On his quest, Hoxha discovers the unknown story of his father's astonishing act of bravery and selflessness.

 Filmed in Albania, Bulgaria, Israel, and the United States, more than twenty in-depth interviews were conducted with survivors, rescuers and other witnesses.
-The film is based on Norman's photo series and book, Besa, Muslims Who Saved Jews in WWII.
+The film is based on Gershman's photo series and book, Besa, Muslims Who Saved Jews in WWII.